 - How long have you been practicing divorce law?

 Learning to actually practice law(as opposed to just knowing the law) is to some extent, trial and error and a process of learning how to be a good lawyer.
 This is not to say that you should not consider a new attorney.
 Recent law school graduates often bring an energy, strong knowledge of the law and recent technology, and are generally less expensive than experienced attorneys.
 It’s just riskier.

 - How many cases of this type have you taken to trial?

 While you may be confident your case will settle, it is wise to consider a divorce lawyer who has a good balance of trial experience while remaining an advocate of negotiation.
 You do not want a divorce attorney who takes every case to court because it demonstrates that they may be unreasonable, may not know the law, or may be too interested in collecting legal fees.
-However, having taken cases to trial indicates your attorney is knowledgable about the law in theory and practice as you cannot “fake” your way through family law in court.
+However, having taken cases to trial indicates your attorney is knowledgeable about the law in theory and practice as you cannot “fake” your way through family law in a court.

 - What is the best way to achieve my goals?

 What you are asking for here is a road map.Good divorce lawyers with experience will have a road map or process that they generally follow in divorce cases.
 Some cases require a simple separation agreement and property settlement, however you need to discuss all possibilities.